top of page

 What is the campsite like?

-There will be toilets and running water but no showers onsite.
+There will be toilets and running water and one shower onsite, managed by the our sauna facilities.

 For safety, no open fires are allowed.
-You may use camp stoves or small barbeques or join us at the communal fire pit we will provide.
+You may use camp stoves or small barbecues or join us at the communal fire pit we will provide.

 We aim to be PLASTIC-FREE so far as possible.
 Please help us to maintain this lovely site by taking all your rubbish home with you.